BADLADZ Resort

 The Anilao area is located in the province of Batangas, and it’s home to some great scuba diving here in the Philippines.

 Cathedral, Lighthouse, and Japanese Gardens are some of the most well-known diving sites in Anilao.
-Scuba divers can expect to see a wide variety of fish here, including scorpionfish, stonefish, lionfish, clownfish, angelfish, barracuda, and more!
+Scuba divers can expect to see a wide variety of fish, including scorpionfish, stonefish, lionfish, clownfish, angelfish, barracuda, and more!

 Donsol

-If you’re looking for an opportunity to see whale sharks up close and personal, Donsol is the place to be!
-The whale shark (Rhincodon typus), or Boholto, is a huge fish that may reach up to 18 meters in length and may be observed in the seas around Donsol from November to May.
+If you’re looking for an opportunity to see whale sharks up close and personal, Donsol is the place to be.
+The whale shark (Rhincodon typus), or Boholto, is huge that may reach up to 18 meters in length.
+This fish may be observed in the seas around Donsol from November to May.

 Divers will also find a variety of other marine life here, including manta rays, dolphins, and sea turtles.
 This region is a must-visit for any scuba diving enthusiast!